sig-gis/Liberia_NSC_ForestMonitoringTraining/03_Sampling_Design/01_SEPAL_sampling_design.md

 # Sampling Design using SEPAL

-These instructions are adapted from [OpenMRV](https://www.openmrv.org/web/guest/w/modules/sepal-ceo/sample-design-and-stratification) and ....
+These instructions are adapted from [OpenMRV](https://www.openmrv.org/web/guest/w/modules/sepal-ceo/sample-design-and-stratification).

-<font color = 'red'> Use [this resource](https://docs.google.com/document/d/1IlhoZKPuslPBu968-u3oaErL0sremN1Hekp3cctFQlA/edit?usp=sharing).
-SKIP? </font>

 We will use the SEPAL Stratified Area Estimator (SAE)-Design tool to distribute sample points usind a stratified random sampling approach.
 The SAE-Design tool will generate a set of stratified random points that are placed in each of the different map classes (which we will now call strata) represented in your map.